monero-project/monero-site/knowledge-base/user-guides/howto_fix_stuck_funds.md

 2. Backup all of your wallet related files.
 These include:

 > yourwalletname.bin
-yourwalletname.bin.keys
+> yourwalletname.bin.keys
-yourwalletname.bin.address.txt
+> yourwalletname.bin.address.txt

 This can be done by copying the files to a new folder.

 Sometimes, when creating your wallet, you might have named it something without the .bin part.
-In that case, the wallet file will be called "yourwalletname"
+In that case, the wallet file will be called yourwalletname without the .bin at the end.

 3. Delete yourwallet.bin